flaviavenerabile/frequency-attestation-corpus-information/index.md

 back to ([Table of Contents](#table-of-contents))

 Frequency information is a crucial component in human language technology.
-Corpus-based lexicography originates with Francis and Kucera (1958), and subsequently, the analysis of frequency distributions of word forms, lemmas and other linguistic elements has become a standard technique in lexicography and philology, and given rise to the field of corpus linguistics.
-At its core, this means that lexicographers use (corpus) frequency and distribution information while compiling lexical entries (also see the section on collocations and similarity below).
+Corpus-based lexicography originates with Francis and Kucera (1958), and subsequently, the analysis of frequency distributions of word forms, lemmas and other linguistic elements has become a standard technique in lexicography and philology, given rise to the field of corpus linguistics.
+At its core, this means that lexicographers use, in corpora, frequency and distribution information while compiling lexical entries (also see the section on collocations and similarity below).
 As a qualitative assessment, frequency can be expressed with [lexinfo:frequency](http://www.lexinfo.net/ontology/2.0/lexinfo#frequency), "[t]he relative commonness with which a term occurs".
 However, this is an object property with possible values lexinfo:commonlyUsed, lexinfo:infrequentlyUsed, lexinfo:rarelyUsed, while absolute counts over a particular resource (corpus) require novel vocabulary elements.

 For modelling, we focus on absolute frequencies, as relative frequencies can be derived if absolute frequencies and totals are known.
 Absolute frequencies are used in computational lexicography (e.g., the [Electronic Penn Sumerian Dictionary](http://oracc.museum.upenn.edu/epsd2/)), and they are an essential piece of information for NLP and corpus linguistics.
-In order to avoid confusion with lexinfo:Frequency (which provides lexicographic assessments such as commonly used, infrequently used, etc.), this is defined with reference to a particular dataset, a corpus.
+In order to avoid confusion with lexinfo:Frequency (which provides lexicographic assessments such as commonly used, infrequently used, etc.), this is defined with reference to a particular dataset (corpus).

 <div class="entity">